Is Blue Lagoon Worth It? A Complete Guide

 Where is the Blue Lagoon?

 The Blue Lagoon is located in southwestern Iceland, in a town called Grindavik.
 It’s a 20-minute drive from Keflavik International Airport (KEF) or a 30-minute drive from the capital city of Reykjavik.
-Until the recent addition of the Sky Lagoon in Reykavik, the Blue Lagoon was the most accessible lagoon to tourists in Iceland.
+Until the recent addition of the Sky Lagoon in Reykjavik, the Blue Lagoon was the most accessible lagoon to tourists in Iceland.

 Although the Blue Lagoon is close to Iceland’s largest city, the area around it is quite remote.
 The milky blue pools of water are surrounded by endless moss-covered lava fields.
 There are only a handful of hotels nearby and even fewer eating establishments, but the rural area only adds to its charm.